Cognizant-RDMAI/Open-Anomaly-Detection-Model/INSTALL.md

 # Installation Guide

-This guide walks you through setting up the **OpenAnomalyModel** project in a local or cloud environment.
+This guide walks you through setting up the **Open-Anomaly-Detection-Model** project in a local or cloud environment.

 > **Note:** This repository is shared for transparency and reproducibility.
 > Code contributions are not accepted at this time.